google/highway/g3doc/quick_reference.md

 `hwy/contrib` also includes higher-level algorithms such as `FindIf` or `Sorter` implemented using these ops.

-Highyway can use dynamic dispatch, which chooses the best available implementation at runtime, or static dispatch which has no runtime overhead.
+Highway can use dynamic dispatch, which chooses the best available implementation at runtime, or static dispatch which has no runtime overhead.
 Dynamic dispatch works by compiling your code once per target CPU and then selecting (via indirect call) at runtime.